How To Tutorials

-To deploy a Dapp to Palm, you will need access to PALM in order to pay the transaction fees required for deployment.
+To deploy a dApp to Palm, you will Get PALM Tokens in order to pay the transaction fees required for deployment.

-You can also quickly learn how to mint NFTs on the Palm network using HardHat.
+You can also quickly learn how to Mint NFTs using Hardhat.

 Tools like Covalent and The Graph are deployed on the Palm network to facilitate pulling data from the chain.